Your holiday insurance, our expertise.

 If your child is going on a school ski trip or visiting relatives for a holiday on the slopes you may want to add our winter sports cover to their holiday insurance.

 We don't believe that a medical condition or disability should hinder anyone from going on holiday.
 If your child has a disability or any other pre-existing medical condition we can provide specialist holiday cover with our Medical travel insurance.
 As you make your way through the booking process, you will be asked to declare any medical conditions via our discreet and confidential medical screening process.

 If you are facing the possibility that your child will be travelling without you, you will want to ensure they are covered by a comprehensive policy.
 The cheapest insurance isn't necessarily always the best, so it's important to understand the different options available to you and what each level of cover offers in order to choose the most suitable policy.

 Different flight companies have varying rules and regulations concerning unaccompanied minors, so it is always a good idea to double check the policies of the particular airline you're booking a flight with before buying a ticket.

 While the number and type of restrictions vary by airline, typical limitations include the following:

-Paperwork: As the legal guardian of your child, you will be responsible for ensuring that all relevant documents - passport, visas, insurance - are in order before they travel.
+As the legal guardian of your child, you will be responsible for ensuring that all relevant documents - passport, visas, insurance - are in order before they travel.
 You may find that the airline your child is flying with requires you to fill out additional paperwork on their behalf prior to flying, so be sure to check the terms and conditions.